 - Can be used to measure a movable surface (the level or flatness of the surface and its overall elevation drop at different locations)

-- Is intuitive (users quickly grasp the concept and when it doubt, can easily test the system using a precision shim placed under one cup)
+- Is intuitive (users quickly grasp the concept and can easily test the system)

 For more information, please contact us.